Action against corrupt people creating new polarisation in national politics: PM | Politics

 ''To save these corrupt people, certain political groups are openly coming out and trying to get organised into a unit.
 People of India and Kerala have to be vigilant against such groups,'' he said.

+''In the entire country, wherever BJP is ruling in the states, development is on fast track.
+This is because of the double-engine government at the Centre and at the state.
+This very government can help the development of Kerala scale new heights,'' he said.

-Modi also asserted that the biggest priority of his government is to provide fundamental facilities to every citizen of the country and build modern infrastructure.
+Citing the 13.5 per cent growth achieved in the GDP in the April-June period this fiscal, Modi said it indicates the opportunity in the country for faster development and employment.
+He also said the GST collection numbers of the last few months are setting new records. ''The central government is also increasing its investment in development projects.''
+Modi asserted that the biggest priority of his government is to provide fundamental facilities to every citizen of the country and build modern infrastructure.

 The union government is working to provide homes to the poor.
 Under the 'Pradhan Mantri Awas Yojana' scheme, two lakh houses have been approved and more than 1.30 lakh have been completed in Kerala, he noted.